Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 While Dick and Kori chill in their apartment and watch Looney Tunes, Smith asks Garfield if their newest member will replace Terra.
 Despite it striking an emotional chord, Beast Boy decides to talk about her.

-While the image of Garfield digging in the remains of H.I.V.E.’s base plays on, he tells Kevin how some people are unfairly given a rough life and can’t rise above it.
+While the image of Garfield digging through the remains of H.I.V.E.’s base plays on, he tells Kevin how some people are unfairly given a rough life and can’t rise above it.
 However, Tara showed her true colors to him through the adversary and became “a diamond”.

 During this, Beast Boy finds Terra’s body as she’s just conscious enough to give a smile to him.
 Unfortunately, her wounds were too severe as she loses her life while Garfield’s teammates look over in sadness.